TERREMEMBER/znbase/docs/content/latest/secure/column-level-encryption.md

 </ul>

-YugabyteDB provides column level encryption to restrict access to sensitive data like Address, Credit card details.
-YugabyteDB uses PostgresQL `pgcrypto` extension to enable column level encryption, `PGP_SYM_ENCRYPT ` and ` PGP_SYM_DECRYPT `functions of pgcrypto extension is used to encrypt and decrypt column data.
+ZNbaseDB provides column level encryption to restrict access to sensitive data like Address, Credit card details.
+ZNbaseDB uses PostgresQL `pgcrypto` extension to enable column level encryption, `PGP_SYM_ENCRYPT ` and ` PGP_SYM_DECRYPT `functions of pgcrypto extension is used to encrypt and decrypt column data.

 ## Symmetric Encryption

-Steps for enabling Symmetric column encryption in YugabyteDB
+Steps for enabling Symmetric column encryption in ZNbaseDB

 ### Step 1.
 Enable `pgcrypto` extension

-Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

 ```
-$ ./ysqlsh -U yugabyte -W
+$ ./ysqlsh -U ZNbase -W
 ```

-When prompted for the password, enter the yugabyte password.
+When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

 ```
 ysqlsh (11.2-YB-2.5.0.0-b0)
 Type "help" for help.

-yugabyte=#
+ZNbase=#
 ```

-Enable `pgcrypto` extension on the YugabyteDB cluster `yugabyte=> \c yugabyte yugabyte;`
+Enable `pgcrypto` extension on the ZNbaseDB cluster `ZNbase=> \c ZNbase ZNbase;`

 ```
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# CREATE EXTENSION IF NOT EXISTS pgcrypto;
+ZNbase=# CREATE EXTENSION IF NOT EXISTS pgcrypto;
 CREATE EXTENSION

 ```